Al-Khwarizmi

 Early Life

 Al-Khwarizmi worked in Baghdad at a famous center of learning called the House of Wisdom.
-Scholars there translated books from many languages and made new discoveries in math, science, and geography.
+Scholars there translated books from many languages and made new discoveries.
+This exciting place allowed Al-Khwarizmi to work with other great thinkers, such as those who came before Ibn Sina and Omar Khayyam.

 Amazing Achievements